 A "shared responsibility plan" is an agreement made between you, your caregiver, and the child welfare agency or the probation department.
 The plan should be created as soon as possible, but not later than 30 days after your placement.
-107

-The purpose of the plan is to help keep you and your baby as a family, to help you learn how to be a good parent, and to help prevent any arguments or misunderstandings between you and your caregiver.
-108

-Things that should be included in the shared responsibility plan are: feeding, clothing, hygiene, health care, discipline, and sleeping arrangements.
 109

+The purpose of the plan is to help keep you and your baby as a family, to help you learn how to be a good parent, and to help prevent any arguments or misunderstandings between you and your caregiver.110

+Things that should be included in the shared responsibility plan are: feeding, clothing, hygiene, health care, discipline, sleeping arrangements and one-time and ongoing purchases to meet the baby's needs.
+The plan may also include other things that you, the placing agency and caregiver agree to like an agreement to provide a monthly payment to you to use for your baby.

 When the plan is finished, a copy must be given to you, your attorney, your caregiver, and the child welfare agency/probation department.
 After this is done, your caregiver's monthly payment will increase by \$200 per month for the extra care and supervision of your baby.
-111
+114